-This guide breaks down everything from fundamental RFP structure to modern AI automation techniques that cut response time by 60-70% for enterprise teams.
+This guide breaks down everything from fundamental RFP structure to modern AI automation techniques that are transforming how organizations manage the RFP process.

 A Request for Proposal (RFP) is a formal document that organizations use to outline project requirements and invite vendors to propose tailored solutions.
 It's the primary mechanism enterprises use to evaluate complex purchases where price alone doesn't determine the best fit.